 In 2019, Network management and monitoring (both on-premises and cloud-based) is among the top priorities of IT teams, followed by analytics.
 The demand for network flexibility, scalability and bandwidth have already wiped out legacy network infrastructure.
 As a domino effect of the surge of cloud, new technologies, and the constantly rising customer’s expectations, enterprises are witnessing a major shift in their network architecture.
 And, as enterprise networks grow in size, networking teams are in an uphill battle with the rising complexity of networks in a dynamic cloud ecosystem.

 The rising conundrum in managing networks

 Earlier, network management primarily focused on two aspects – Network availability and performance.
-Enterprise IT used traditional data centers (DCs) and traffic was back-hauled for internet breakout.
+Enterprise IT used traditional data centres (DCs) and traffic was back-hauled for internet breakout.
 The network architecture included a Hub and Spoke.
-55% of enterprises now prefer to connect branch offices directly to the cloud, rather than route cloud traffic though a data center or hub.
+55% of enterprises now prefer to connect branch offices directly to the cloud, rather than route cloud traffic through a data centre or hub.

 Today, enterprises – branches, remote locations and employees – connect directly to the cloud.
-Network traffic is mostly generated via public cloud (and not from traditional DCs).
+Network traffic is mostly generated via the public cloud (and not from traditional DCs).
 In almost every enterprise, networks are a mesh of branches (distributed and mobile) globally, new age data centers are deployed in numbers, cloud services and applications galore, and enterprise WAN is extended at the edge to reach out remote and mobile users, delivering bespoke user experience.
 This is how a dynamic enterprise network team looks like today.

 This growing complexity in managing and monitoring distributed enterprise networks dictates the use of automated network management as well as monitoring solutions.
 The complexity caused by multi-vendor, multi-platform and multi-cloud IT environments, coupled with other networking issues and security threats, makes managing today’s enterprise networks a challenge for most IT teams.